All's Fort |

 (1777 - 1871, 1920 - present), Carlisle FORT WIKI

 The British Army first encamped here in 1756, and in 1757 they built a more permanent fortified encampment, simply named Camp at Carlisle, or Camp Stanwix, located just northeast of town.
 It became a major supply depot in 1758, practically replacing Fort Lowther, and it became an armory for the colony in 1769.
-The Mill Apartments were built between 1761 and 1768.
+The Mill Apartments were built between 1761 and 1768 as part of James Wilson's Mill, acquired by the Army in 1959.
 See also PA state marker - Forbes Road.

 (1774 - unknown), near Carlisle Springs